Stephen Harrison B.Sc. (Hons), M.Sc., MBCS, CITP

 However, there are several factors I think you must take into consideration before deciding whether this type of hard drive is appropriate for you at this time.

 This article explains what a Solid State Hard Drive (SSD) is and how it differs from traditional Hard Drives.
-It also poses several scenarios to help you decide whether this type of HDD is right for you.
+It also poses various scenarios to help you decide whether this type of HDD is right for you.

-A Solid State Hard Drive does not look too much different from a traditional Hard Drive for a desktop computer or laptop.
+A Solid State Hard Drive does not look much different from a traditional Hard Drive for a desktop computer or laptop.

 They both do the same job of storing your data and the files that run your Operating System and programs.